Super-truite/il2_discord_bot/README.md

-# Discord Bot to use the remote console in il2 written in python 3.6
+# Discord Bot to use the remote console in il2 written ( python 3.6 )
 this can be used to interact with Dserver from discord ( activate MCUs using the serverinput command for instance)